m-murray52/HolograPy/README.md

 The output optimised parameters are then stored in the array `popt`.
 The corresponding covariance matrix is stored in the array `pcov`.
 The square root of the diagonal values of `pcov` provide estimates of the standard deviations of the optimised parameters.
 Line 4 outputs an array containing the standard deviations of the optimised RIM and T respectively.
 These are accessed an stored as variables `perr_RIM` and `perr_T` on lines 5 and 6.
 Thus, providing a method of quantifiying the precision of best-fit estimates.

+Improved accuracy of optimisation will be obtained by choosing the best initial guess for the parameters and the appropriate bounds.
+The user also has the option of using no bounds or initial guesses.
+I have only discussed some of the arguments available with the `curve_fit()`, method.
+For more information please visit the[SciPy documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html).

 ## Future Work